 Weight

 DCF wins, and it's not close.
 A Zpacks Duplex in DCF weighs 19 oz.
 An equivalent silpoly shelter weighs 26–35 oz.
-Over a 2,000-mile thru-hike, that's 0.5–1 lb you're carrying every single day.
-For hikers who have already optimized everything else, the shelter is usually where the biggest remaining weight savings live.
+On a 2,000-mile thru-hike, that's somewhere between half a pound and a full pound you're carrying every single day.
+For hikers who've already optimized everything else, this is usually where the biggest remaining weight savings are.

 Waterproofing

-Both materials are waterproof in any rain conditions you'll encounter on a thru-hike.
-The difference is behavior when wet: silnylon absorbs some water and can sag slightly under sustained rain.
-DCF absorbs no water — it's the same weight wet as dry, and it pitches the same way.
+Both materials handle any rain conditions you'll encounter on a thru-hike.
+The difference is behavior: silnylon absorbs some water and can sag slightly under sustained rain.
+DCF absorbs nothing — it's the same weight wet as dry, pitches the same way.

 In practice, both keep you dry.
-The silnylon sag issue affects pitch tightness more than actual waterproofing — a well-pitched silnylon shelter handles sustained rain just fine.
+The silnylon sag is more of a pitch-tightness issue than an actual waterproofing issue — a well-pitched silnylon shelter handles sustained rain just fine.

 Durability

 This is where silnylon has an edge.
-Silnylon is more abrasion-resistant than DCF.
-DCF is strong in tensile strength but the laminate structure is vulnerable to abrasion — dragging a DCF shelter over rough rock will eventually damage it in ways that silnylon resists better.
+It's more abrasion-resistant.
+DCF is strong in tensile strength but the laminate structure is vulnerable to abrasion — drag it over rough rock enough times and it'll show.
+Silnylon handles rough treatment better.

-DCF also degrades faster in UV over years of use, though this is a long-term concern, not a trip-to-trip issue.
+DCF also degrades faster in UV over years of use, although that's a long-term concern, not a trip-to-trip issue.

 Price